GRAPLE/GWS/INSTALL.md

 # Instructions for setting up GRAPLEr

-The steps below explain the process of setting up GRAPLEr in its minimal configuration
+The steps below explain the process of setting up GRAPLE in its minimal configuration

 **Recommended Operating System:** Ubuntu 14.04 LTS